Lee Eisenberg: Television

+Eisenberg and Stupnitsky created the 2023 miniseries Jury Duty winning a Peabody Award for "wrapping up a lesson of civic responsibility within a warmhearted comedic tale, and for creating a bold feat of nonfiction storytelling that proves reality television can, surprisingly, bring out the best in all of us."

 Film

 Eisenberg and Stupnitsky have worked together on several screenplays, many of which they have produced as well.
 Along with Harold Ramis, they wrote the screenplay for Year One, which starred Jack Black and Michael Cera, and was released in 2009.
 Following that, they wrote and produced the film Bad Teacher, which starred Cameron Diaz and Justin Timberlake.
 They were to serve as producers of a proposed sequel.

 Eisenberg and Stupnitsky wrote a screenplay for Ghostbusters III that was not used for the franchise.
 The duo also wrote the screenplay for Good Boys, which was released in 2019.